oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 assumption that node-oracledb will do any necessary serialization.
-Note the use of ``errorOnConcurrentExecute`` will not affect parallel use of multiple connections, which may all be in use concurrently, and each of which can be doing one operation.
+Note the use of ``errorOnConcurrentExecute`` will not affect parallel use of multiple connections, which may all be in use concurrently, and each of which can be doing a single operation.

 .. _pooled-connections:
 .. _connpooling: